xDaryamo/puccini/tosca/QUIRKS.md

   and integers for the TOSCA "version" primitive type.
 Note that string conversions may very well *not* be identical to the YAML source code.
 For example, `1.0000` in YAML (a float) would become the string `1` in TOSCA.

+* **namespace.normative.ignore**: This will ignore any type that is has the "puccini.normative: true" metadata.

 * **namespace.normative.shortcuts.disable**: In TOSCA 1.0-1.3 all the normative types have long names, such as "tosca.nodes.Compute", prefixed names ("tosca:Compute"), and also short names